josepher-lambertyo/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, readable code that's easy to understand and maintain.
 Complexity often breeds bugs and hinders progress; a straightforward solution, though it may require more thought upfront, can lead to better long-term productivity and fewer headaches down the line."

 In practice, this means favoring clarity over conciseness, using descriptive variable names, breaking down complex tasks into smaller functions or modules, and adhering to established coding standards and best practices.
 Remember, code is read far more than it is written, so prioritize making it comprehensible for both yourself and others.

+# 2024-01-07
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are the most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By doing this, you can focus on one task at a time without getting overwhelmed.

+Next, use task management tools and calendars to plan out your day.
+Block off time for each step in each project, as well as time to rest and refresh.
+Using tools like Trello, Asana, or Todoist can help keep you organized and on track.
+Set reminders for deadlines and meetings, so you don't forget anything important.
+And don’t be afraid to adjust your plans as the day goes on – flexibility is key.